rrestivo/2025-ectf-bing/README.md

 This repository holds the final design of Binghamton University's eCTF Satellite TV System.

 The Reference Design was modified to add additional security protections.
 Namely, 2-layer AES-128 encryption & decryption of frames, encryption of subscription data, and timing delays.
-For more information, please the included pdf & diagrams for more information.
+For more information, please the included pdf for more information.

 ## BingahmtonCTF